AP6YC/AdaptiveResonance.jl/paper/paper.md

 This package is principally intended as a resource for researchers in machine learning and adaptive resonance theory for testing and developing new ART algorithms.
 However, implementing these algorithms in the Julia language brings all of the benefits of the Julia itself, such as the speed of being implemented in a low-level language such as C while having the transparency of a high-level language such as MATLAB.
-Being implemented in Julia allows the package to be understood and expanded upon by research scientists while still being able to be used in resource-demanding production environments.
+Being implemented in Julia allows the package to be understood and expanded upon by research scientists while also being able to be used in resource-demanding production environments.

 ## Comparison to Existing Implementations